arcturo/Railcar/README.md

 * Sqlite through Homebrew
 * Rails 3.2 (or whatever the latest release currently is)

 These installations are isolated from your system installs, so if you're already using Homebrew, RVM, RbEnv, etc. then it won't mess with anything.
+When you're done with Railcar, just toss the app bundle and all this stuff goes with it.

 ## Requirements

 * Mac OS X 10.6+
 * A C compiler (currently; we are working on changing that).
-Acceptable options:
+Preferred options:
   * XCode
   * Apple's command line tools downloadable from the Developer Center (GCC without XCode basically)
   * GCC installer package from here: [https://github.com/kennethreitz/osx-gcc-installer](https://github.com/kennethreitz/osx-gcc-installer)